tryton/tryton-client/doc/usage.rst

 .. _Menu-Options-File_Actions:

 File Actions...:
-  Opens a dialog to setting up file types for print and open actions.
+  Opens a dialog to set up file types for print and open actions.
-  Use ``%s`` as a placeholder for the document name.
+  Use ``"%s"`` as a placeholder for the document name.

   * Provided file types: